Implied Consent Suspensions and Hardship Appeals

 - Whether you were advised of your implied consent rights.

-The burden is on the Government, in most cases the arresting officer, to prove that you violated the implied consent rule.
+The burden is on the government, and in most cases, the arresting officer, to prove that you violated the implied consent rule.
 The level of proof is by a preponderance of the evidence.
 The preponderance of the evidence means over 50% or “more likely than not.”

 Hardship License in Circuit Court if You Refuse a Breath Test